MrHunt18/discord-Bot/README.md

 - [Discord.py](https://discordpy.readthedocs.io/) - Python Discord API wrapper
 - Discord Developer Community
 - All contributors and users
+- we created this project for entertainment purposes 😁
 ---

 ## 📞 Support